ly-web/appweb7/samples/chroot-config/README.md

-Simple Server Sample
+Chroot Sample
 ===

-This sample shows how to embed Appweb into a main program using a one-line embedding API.
+This sample shows how to run Appweb in a Chroot-jail.
+This is where Appweb runs with enhanced security by changing its root directory so that the rest of the operating system is inaccessible.

 Requirements
 ---